zerorulez/lanstation13/README.md

 ### Configuration

-For a basic setup, simply copy every file from config-example/ to config/ and then add yourself as admin via `admins.txt`.
+For a basic setup, simply copy every file from config/config-example/ to config/ and then add yourself as admin via `admins.txt`.

 ---

 ### SQL Setup

 The SQL backend for the library and stats tracking requires a MySQL server.
-(Linux servers will need to put libmysql.so into the same directory as lanstation13.dme.)
+(Linux servers will need to put libmariadb.so into the same directory as lanstation13.dme.)
 Your server details go in /config/dbconfig.txt.

 The database is automatically installed during server startup, but you need to ensure the database and user are present and have necessary permissions.